 The government has recently updated their online checklist for SMEs, particularly the guide for SMB owners to understand the federal and state laws for hiring an employee.
 Current Minister for Small Business and Assistant Treasurer Kelly O’Dwyer said that the website of the Fair Work Ombudsman has added new features to help businesses with their manpower requirements.
 The site now has an improved decision tool to help business owners better identify if their new worker should be classified as an employee or a contractor.
 It also outlines the implications the hiring has for the business owner’s tax and superannuation funds.
 Previously, SME owners needed to browse through several websites to get information about hiring employees.
 Now, you can find all relevant info in one easy-to-access page.

 A Digital Marketplace

 Another initiative by Minister O’Dwyer was the filing of the Corporations Amendment (Crowd-sourced Funding) Bill 2015 in Parliament.
 This proposed legislation aims to establish a framework to facilitate crowd-sourced funding for small, unlisted public companies, among other things.
 The bill will also allow SMEs to raise capital and funding from the public in an easier, more convenient way.
 Part from crowdfunding, there are also other funding options offered by alternative lenders to help SMEs.
 Here at Capify, for example, we offer unsecured business loans and merchant cash advance that makes business funding a whole lot easier.
 These financial technology innovations, along with the growing support from the government, are geared towards driving SMEs to success.
 Australia ranks as the 20th most innovative economy in the world, according to a list made by Bloomberg Business.
 With the right financial and business support for SMEs, that ranking can only go up.

-Small business peak trading is a dynamic and lucrative time.
+Small business profit peak trading is a dynamic and lucrative time for profits.
 Set your SME up for peak profitability over small business peak trading periods with these handy hints.
 As you limber up to capitalise on enhanced retail activity, be sure to consider: Staff penalty rates Small business peak […]